DannyActive/CLIM-680-Report/index.md

 ---
 ### Rainfall Anomaly Index (RAI)

 The Rainfall Anomaly Index (RAI), developed by Rooy (1965) , is used to classify the positive and negative severities in rainfall anomalies.
 It is considered an index of remarkable procedural simplicity because it requires only precipitation data ( Freitas, 2005 ; Fernandes et al., 2009 ).
-According to Rooy (1965) , RAI aims to make the comparison between precipitation deviations in different regions feasible.
+RAI makes provides a feassible means of comparing precipitation deviations.
+(Rooy 1965).
+In this index, the precipitation values for the study period are ranked in descending order of magnitude.
+The average of the ten highest precipitation values as well the the values of the ten lowest precipitation values are computed.
+The positive and regative RAI indeces are computed using the mean of the ten highest and lowest extremes respectively.

 ![RAI Computation](./figures/RAI .png)